AydinTHE/DeskBuddy-Arduino/README.md

 # DeskBuddy: Smart Study Gadget

 An all-in-one, Arduino-powered desktop companion designed to keep you focused, healthy, and productive.
-DeskBuddy monitors your posture, enforces healthy study breaks using the Pomodoro technique, and keeps an eye on your room's environmental conditions.
+DeskBuddy monitors your posture, enforces healthy study breaks using the Pomodoro technique, and keeps an eye on your room's environmental conditions with the help of an web dashboard.

 ## Features
 * **Posture Monitoring:** Uses an HC-SR04 ultrasonic sensor to lock onto your baseline sitting position.
 If you slouch or lean too close to your screen for more than 7 seconds, a buzzer and visual alarm will remind you to sit up straight.